virtual-labs/exp-corrosion-rate-iitd/experiment/theory.md

 <i>n</i> = No. of frequency data points<br>

 As an exercise plot a histogram of RMSD for the various damaged states.
-Note your observations and draw conclusions
+Note your observations and draw conclusions.